hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 -> **NOTE:** Azure requires that a new, non-existent Resource Group is used, as otherwise the provisioning of the Kubernetes Service will fail.

-* `role_based_access_control` - (Optional) A `role_based_access_control` block.

--> **NOTE:** Adding this block to, or removing it from, an existing cluster configuration will recreate the cluster.

-* `tags` - (Optional) A mapping of tags to assign to the resource.

-* `windows_profile` - (Optional) A `windows_profile` block as defined below.

 * `private_link_enabled` Should this Kubernetes Cluster have Private Link Enabled?
 This provides a Private IP Address for the Kubernetes API on the Virtual Network where the Kubernetes Cluster is located.
 Defaults to `false`.
 Changing this forces a new resource to be created.

+-> **NOTE:**  At this time Private Link is in Public Preview.
+For an example of how to enable a Preview feature, please visit [Private Azure Kubernetes Service cluster](https://docs.microsoft.com/en-gb/azure/aks/private-clusters)

+* `role_based_access_control` - (Optional) A `role_based_access_control` block.
+Changing this forces a new resource to be created.

+* `service_principal` - (Optional) A `service_principal` block as documented below.

+-> **NOTE:** One of either `identity` or `service_principal` must be specified.

+* `tags` - (Optional) A mapping of tags to assign to the resource.

+* `windows_profile` - (Optional) A `windows_profile` block as defined below.

 ---